exxeleron/qXL/doc/Tutorial/Lesson02/README.md

 We also added check cell, which shows whether the connection is open (cell "G2").
 The formula inside is simply `=A2=B2`, as properly opened connection returns the alias name.

-Addtionally, we set the publishing history length by using `qRTDConfigure` function as below.The function needs to be executed after opening the Workbook, so the rest of the formulas work properly.
+Additionally, we set the publishing history length by using `qRTDConfigure` function as below.
+The function needs to be executed after opening the Workbook, so the rest of the formulas work properly.

 ![qRTDData](../Lesson02/img/qRTDDataHistory.png)